 Your adventure begins with an orientation to South Africa as well as to one another by whitewater rafting the Sabie River.
 Take part in a team-building workshop to facilitate collaboration amongst our group.
 Visit the Apartheid Museum and take a tour of Soccer City – one of the stadiums of the 2010 FIFA World Cup.
 Heard of the Big 5?
 Scout with bush trackers for elephants, leopards, rhinos, Cape buffalo and lions on an exciting safari drive in Kruger National Park, home to South Africa’s most varied wildlife.
 Discover Blyde River Canyon, the third largest canyon in the world, and take in the beauty of Bourke’s Luck Potholes.

 Get to know some of the local customs and learn a few words in Zulu as you partake in an interactive Zulu Cultural Evening.
-Travel to Durban, on the Indian Ocean, and enjoy the day learning to surf, swimming and exploring the coast.
+Enjoy a relaxing beach day swimming in the Indian Ocean in St. Lucia.
+Travel to Durban and explore the city and local markets.

 At Cape Point and the Cape of Good Hope, experience spectacular views from some of the southernmost tips of the continent.
 Stop off at the Cape Point Ostrich Farm before exploring Boulders Beach and the colony of African penguins which call this bay home.
 Experience a Seal Island boat cruise and see firsthand where some of the incredible scenes from the Discovery Channel’s Planet Earth were shot.

 Welcome to Cape Town, South Africa’s oldest and most striking city!
-Journey up to the top of Table Mountain and be amazed by the sights and the views of this world class city.
+Journey up to the top of Table Mountain and be amazed by the sights and the views of this world-class city.
 Descend by cable car and then explore the V & A Waterfront for hidden treasures and to check out the seals basking on the wharf in the South African sun.
+Learn to surf in Muizenberg, one of the best surf beaches in the world!
 Ferry out to the UNESCO World Heritage Site of Robben Island and tour the Maximum Security Prison where Nelson Mandela spent many of his 27 years in prison.
 Upon returning home, images of your journey will play like a slideshow in your mind – the soothing sunset from your safari, the first time a child reached out for your hand and made eye contact with you, the picturesque landscape of South Africa and the new you – a mentor, teacher, friend and volunteer.
 All of this made possible by you and a remarkable continent called Africa.

 This property is conveniently located ten minutes from O.R.
 Tambo International Airport and a great place to start your South African adventure.
 Rooms have TVs and WiFi.